AntonKolev007/AntonKolev007/README.md

 - 👋 Hi, I’m @AntonKolev007
-- 👀 I’m interested in Python
+- 👀 I’m gratuated Java Developer
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning .NET, Python and good developping practices
-- 💞️ I’m looking to collaborate on Python project for begginers
+- 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me via GitHUB or email

 <!---